Friday, April 3

 Reformation.
 The Arts Center, 700 SW Madison Ave, Corvallis.
 12 – 5 pm.
 Working across painting, sculpture, and installation, Kim Smith Claudel creates work that exists in deliberate flux.
 Her process-driven approach embraces the ephemeral, the decaying, and the mundane; building visual systems that resist completion.
 Reformation is a process of re-forming material, as well as an act of challenging the rules we rarely question.
 Visit Reformation | The Arts Center for more info.

-Hyper Sloth.
+Pale People with The Station.
 Old World Deli 341 SW 2nd St, Corvallis.
 7 pm.
-Visit Old World Center Events for more info.
+A one-of-a-kind rock ensemble from Missoula, MT with an array of fun and interesting material.
+Visit Old World Center Events for more info